 This page is part of our guide to renting in the UK – Check out more of our awesome content here.
+Below you’ll find our helpful guide to end of tenancy cleaning rights/obligations and also a price guide where we’ll tell you exactly how much cleaning costs.

 - Why end of tenancy cleaning is the most common cause of disputes between tenant and landlord.